Gumichan01/lunatix/README.md

 It is very important to keep the engine hierarchy.
 If you do not respect that
 the engine will not work correctly.

-After that, create a directory with a name like *LunatiX/* into *include/* and
+After that, create a directory with a name like *LunatiX/* into the *include/*
-copy all the .hpp files of the engine on *include/LunatiX/*.
+directory of your project tree and copy all the .hpp files of the engine
+in *include/LunatiX/*.

 Finally, copy the shared libraries in *lib/linux*